 This is a very thorough test not only meant to identify bad pixels but also powerful enough to test the quality of your monitor.

-You can choose between three different modes to test your monitor.
+You can choose between three different modes to test your screen.
 This tool either requires flash (online version) or you can install it in the executable mode.

 What you will need to just test for stuck pixels is the HTML window.
+Again, you’ll need to allow Chrome to run Flash.
 Toggle full-screen by hitting F11.
 Here is what you should see:

 Move the mouse to the top of the test window and a menu will appear.
 There is an info window that you can turn off with a button in the top right corner of the menu.
 Then click on the Homogenuity test point and move through the three colors as well as black and white.